desktop/desktop/.github/ISSUE_TEMPLATE/--submit-a-feature-request.md

 ### Describe the feature or problem you’d like to solve

-A clear and concise description of what the feature or problem is.
+Write a clear and concise description of what the feature or problem is.
 If this is a bug report, please use the bug report template instead.

 ### Proposed solution